You've probably noticed it for yourself.

 - Improved contact centre performance, and much more.

 For instance, since offering video for customer service, UK retailer Bravissimo has seen their chat abandonment drop to just 6%.

-This is because video interactions often have lower average handling times than other contact channels.
+This is because customer conversations via video often have lower average handling times than other contact channels.

 Whereas live web chat sessions usually last for about ten minutes, video sessions are resolved at around a six minute average.